 From the summit you can retrace your steps and enjoy the river again, something worth doing on hot days!

 Having said that, it is common for hikers to head to Lone and then descend and return to the trailhead.
-One can head to Lone then cross the col to Table.
-One may also attempt Balsam Cap from Rocky, but on the way the you’ll meet significant cliffs.
+One can head to Lone, then cross the col to Table.
+One may also attempt Balsam Cap from Rocky, but you’ll meet significant cliffs on the way.
 Many hikers opt to climb Balsam Cap and Friday together.

 |Slide Mountain Wilderness|